 It is an electro-mechanical device.
-It guards the circuit from an over-current.
+It guards the circuit against an over-current.
 It may affect from short circuit, overload or imperfect design.
 This is a better option to a Fuse since it doesn’t need alternate once an overload is identified.
-An MCB can simply be rearranged thereby providing a better operational protection.
+An MCB can simply be rearranged thereby providing better operational protection.
 It also offers greater handiness without incurring huge operating cost.

 2.MCCB-Molded Case Circuit Breaker

 The MCCB is used to control electric energy in distribution having short circuit and overload protection.
-This circuit Breaker is an electromechanical device.
+This Circuit Breaker is an electromechanical device.
 It guards a circuit from short circuit and over current.
 They offer short circuit and over current protection.
 The ranges vary from 63 Amps-3000 Amps.

 3.ELCB -Earth Leakage Circuit Breaker

 The ELCB is used to defend the circuit from the electrical leakage.
 When one gets an electric shock, this circuit breaker cuts the power off.
-It provides the personal safety and avoids the gear from the circuit against short circuit and over-load.
+It provides personal safety and avoids the gear from the circuit against short circuit and over-load.

 4.RCCB (Residual Current Circuit Breaker)

 This is essential current sensing equipment.
 It is used to guard a low voltage circuit against the fault.
 It comprises of a switch device which is used to turn off the circuit whenever a fault occurs.
 RCCB is aimed at guarding a body against the electrical shocks.
 This type of circuit breaker is used where there is a sudden shock or fault happening.